saxena/saxena.github.io/_posts/2018-04-28-biz-post-2-why.md

 the **whys**.

-These are aspects that I continually consider, while evaluating the options available to me and I wanted to put them down in writing.
+I spend a lot of time thinking about the whys and continually consider them, while making decision.
+Here, I want to put them down in writing.

 My goal is to examine the reasons why one might want to be a business